kptdev/kpt/site/installation/migration.md

 $ kpt fn render
 ```

-- Skip this point if you are not using `kpt live` functionality.
+- The step is only applicable if you're using `kpt live` functionality.
   a.
 If you are using the inventory object in order to manage live resources in the cluster,
   please refer to `live migrate` command docs to perform [live migration].
   b.
 If you are using ResourceGroup CRD to manage live resources, copy the inventory